Stages of Risk Management for Actuaries by Swati Jindal

 Risk Identification

-First step is to identify all the possible sources of uncertainty that can impact our business, investment, project, career etc.
+The first step is to identify all the possible sources of uncertainty that can impact our business, investment, project, career etc.

 As risks that are expected to occur, can be controlled through various techniques, to some extent.